 Luxurious facilities are common including swimming pools, restaurants, bars, spas and terraces.
 Game viewings and plane transfers are organized by the accommodation providers.

 A tourist visa is required to enter Tanzania including U.S, U.K, Canada and EU citizens.
+International flights arrive via Dar es Salaam (DAR) airport or Kilimanjaro International Airport for visitors wondering how to get to Tanzania.

+DAR airport is located 18km south of Dar Es Salaam and a Tanzania visa will most likely be required to enter the country.
 Tanzania has introduced an ‘e-visas’ system through which applications can be submitted and approved online in advance of travel.

 It is also possible to get a tourist or business visa for a single entry on arrival at main ports of entry to Tanzania, subject to the fulfilment of all immigration requirements.
 Visitors may also be asked to provide proof of their return journey.